bootstrapworld/curriculum/lessons/Data-Science/codap-bar-charts/langs/en-us/slides.md

 Once we have a graph of randomly distributed data points, we can organize the data by selecting attributes from our _table_ that we want to appear on the axes of our graph.

-Practice manipulating the data by completing @printable-exercise{pages/codap-displays-intro.adoc}.
+- Practice manipulating the data by completing @printable-exercise{pages/codap-displays-intro.adoc}.
+- Optional: To dig deeper into bar charts, complete @opt-printable-exercise{bar-chart-notice.adoc}.

 <!--
     Remind students that categorical data is used to classify, rather than to measure.
 Only when data is being treated categorically will students be invited to fuse data points to create a bar chart.
 Quantitative (or numeric) data must measure or compare; it is subject to the laws of arithmetic.

-Optional: To dig deeper into bar charts, have students turn to @opt-printable-exercise{bar-chart-notice.adoc}.

 When students make a display of the `sex` of the animals, they will see that some animals are male, some are female and some are hermaphrodites.
 We use the descriptor _sex_ rather than _gender_ because sex refers to biology, whereas gender refers to identity.
 Hermaphrodite is the biological term for animals that carry eggs & produce sperm (nearly 1/3 of the non-insect animal species on the planet!).
 Plants that produce pollen & ovules are also hermaphrodites.
 While the term was previously used by the medical community to describe intersex people or people who identify as transgender or gender non-binary, it is not biologically accurate.
 Humans are not able to produce both viable eggs and sperm, so "hermaphrodite" is no longer considered an acceptable term to apply to people.